mholtkamp/octave/Documentation/Lua/Nodes/3D/Node.md

  - Ret: `Node node` The newly constructed node.
 ---
 ### Destruct
-Destruct a node, freeing the memory and making it unsuable.
+Destruct a node, freeing the memory and making it unusable.

 Sig: `Node.Destruct(node)`
  - Arg: `Node node` The node to be destroyed.